masomh-personal/ElvUI_mhTags/README.md

 # MH Custom Tags (ElvUI plugin)

-ElvUI plugin that creates some useful custom tags to be used across my UI
+ElvUI plugin that creates some useful custom tags to be used across compatible ElvUI profiles

 ## Dependencies